iq-coryp/documentation-testing/pages/api/front-page.md

 ### API Reference

-The iQmetrix APIs are centered around [REST](http://en.wikipedia.org/wiki/Representational_state_transfer), while our legacy APIs use SOAP.
+The iQmetrix APIs are centered around [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) while our legacy APIs use SOAP.
 Our APIs use standard HTTP response codes specific to iQmetrix to indicate API errors.

 We use built-in HTTP features, such as HTTP authentication and HTTP verbs, which are understood by HTTP clients.
-[JSON](http://json.org/) is returned by all API responses, while [XML](http://en.wikipedia.org/wiki/XML) is returned from our legacy APIs.
+[JSON](http://json.org/) is returned by all API responses while [XML](http://en.wikipedia.org/wiki/XML) is returned from our legacy APIs.

 ### Environments